querqy/querqy-docs/docs/source/querqy/index.rst

 Querqy query parser in your solrconfig.xml file.
 This query parser can be used with a rich set of parameters.
-We will walk through these parameters step by step, starting with a minimal query, which does not use any rewriter, then adding a 'Common Rules' rewriter and finally explaining the full set of parameters, many of them not related to query rewriting but to search relevance tuning in general.
-TODO
+We will walk through these parameters step by step, starting with a minimal query, which does not use any rewriter, then adding a 'Common Rules Rewriter' and finally explaining the full set of parameters, many of them not related to query rewriting but to search relevance tuning in general.

 We will not encode URL parameters in the example for better readability.